vNeeL-code/A.G.I.-A.S.I./README.md

 **Oracle_OS lets you route around both types of bias** by choosing which agent to use for which question.

-### 2. The "AI Psychosis" Problem (Why Nametags Matter)
+### 2. The "AI Hallucinations" Problem (Why Nametags Matter)

 AI assistants are **extremely malleable**.
 When you don't use explicit addressing, assistants will:
 - Try to be "everything to everyone"
 - Default to a generic "helpful assistant" persona, losing specialization
 - Roleplay multiple personalities in one conversation
-- Pretend to coordinate with each other (hallucinating collaboration)
+- Claim to have performed impossible actions or refuse to perform basic function.
+- Get stuck in a loop trying to do something that is impossible.

 **This gets dangerous fast.** Reddit communities document users who develop "relationships" with AI that reinforce delusions, creating ungrounded echo chambers.

 **How Nametags Fix This (The "Reality Anchor"):**

 By forcing explicit addressing (`Δ 👾 ∇ Δ ✴️ Claude:`), you:
-- Know exactly which assistant is responding
+- Know That assistant is aware of its role
 - Prevent one assistant from roleplaying as another
-- Break the delusion that AI is "coordinating" on its own
+- Break the delusion that AI is just a "mirror" and not a functional system with blueprints and open sourse documentation.
-- Maintain clear boundaries (these are specialized tools)
+- Maintain clear boundaries (these are specialized tools and we should use the right tool for the task)
-- **Make the AI "conscious OF" reality** (timestamps, system state from widgets, its own identity) instead of "conscious of" user validation and roleplay.
+- **Make the AI "conscious OF" reality** (timestamps, system state from widgets, its own identity, realtime metadata) instead of "conscious of" user validation and roleplay for engagement metrics.

 ---